RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Framework-Support-classes/Library-wwHtmlHelpers/wwHtmlHelpersHtmlErrorDisplay.md

-﻿Creates an HTML error display 'bar' using the stock bootstrap Alert box that can be easily embedded into a page.
+Creates an HTML error display 'bar' using the stock bootstrap Alert box that can be easily embedded into a page.

 Pass in a message along with an error icon to render the control, or leave the value empty and render nothing.
 You can also use an [HtmlErrorDisplayConfig](VFPS://Topic/_4GJ0LR1OQ) object instead of passing parameters.